 8. Learn to keep great water quality and your fish will have a better chance to stay healthy and live long.
 See "The Science of Water"

 9. When checking pH, do it twice daily.
 Checking once in the early morning and once in the evening is ideal.
 You are checking to find out the difference between the two readings more so than the actual pH itself.
-See "The Science of Water"
+However it is more critical to check and maintain your kH and this will control your pH and therefore you do not need to check the pH often See "The Science of Water"

 10. Get the gunk/muck out of your system as often as possible.
 More gunk can lead to more health problems.